 If you look at the bottom of the page of SERP, you would notice some long-tail keywords suggested by Google.

 Recently I tried one premium tool for long-tail keyword suggestions.
 The SEMRush Keyword Magic Tool.
 The primary benefit I derived out of it is that it gives me the opportunity to use advanced filters to find our niche keywords in semantically related groups.

 Moreover, it extends the opportunity to find you country-specific long-tail keywords needed for your localized search.
 So you can add more of such keywords to your content to get higher CTR in a localized market.

-Suppose there are two pieces of writing on the same topic but in different formats.
-One is in a narrative way and the other one is in a list format.
+Suppose there are two pieces of writing on the same topic but in different formats- one in a narrative way and the other in a list format.
 Which would you read?

 Of course, the list format, as that would give you an opportunity to know about the topic in a quick and easy manner.
 Hence list type articles have the highest takers in terms of CTR.